open/close all folders

 - Nadja Applefield from Ashita no Nadja.
 She's a graceful self-taught dancer and can look pretty well in a gown, but is also very straightforward and was really tomboyish in her younger years.

 - Haruhi Suzumiya is the closest the series comes to having this archetype; evidence of this includes a passion for sports, which is most explicit in "Boredom", and her wardrobe including cuffed jean shorts, as seen in "Remote Island Syndrome", "Endless Eight", and "Sigh".

-- Subaru Nakajima from Magical Girl Lyrical Nanoha StrikerS fits this to a tee: she's brash and Hot Blooded, but is not actually any less feminine than the other female characters (and even cries more often than her more "girly" partner, Teana).
-She's also the other kind of "shorttank".
+- Subaru Nakajima from Magical Girl Lyrical Nanoha StrikerS fits this to a tee: she's brash and Hot-Blooded, but is not actually any less feminine than the other female characters (and even cries more often than her more "girly" partner, Teana).
+She's also the Lightning Bruiser

 - Hayate the Combat Butler: Hinagiku Katsura, though she tries to impress the fact that she is feminine while her friends try to convince her she acts more like a guy.
 She likes it when Hayate does notice that she's feminine though.

 - Luna, the main character from Mujin Wakusei Survive.
 She looks girlier than the standard, though, since she wears a miniskirt.

 - Puria Richardson, of Gaiking: Legend of Daiku Maryu.
 Shorts, check.
 Tanktop, check.
 Tomboy, double check.

 - Axis Powers Hetalia